holographicSol/OmegaFindv2/README.md

     Omegafindv2 output tries to blend in with the dir/ls command.
 Simple and clean non verbose output.

+Vulnerabilities:

+    tarbombs and alike are a thing.
+This software may be vulnerable to malicious compressed files when using -e (extract) and or -c (contents scan) and or -p (password scan) arguments.

 Extraction Compatibility (Below compatibility accounts for many more file suffixes listed as different suffixes use
     the same compression as below.
 Like epubs for one example):